Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 East Carolina Stats and Trends

-- East Carolina has played six games, with three wins against the spread.
+- East Carolina has three wins against the spread in six games this year.

-- East Carolina's games this season have hit the over on two of six set point totals (33.3%).
+- East Carolina's games this year have gone over the total in two out of six opportunities (33.3%).

 - East Carolina is 2-3 against the spread and 3-2 overall in games when it puts up more than 16.2 points.

-- East Carolina is 3-2 against the spread and 3-2 overall when the team picks up over 264.5 yards.
+- When East Carolina piles up over 264.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Pirates have 10 turnovers this season, equal to the number of takeaways for the Cougars.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.